fazghfr/Blog-Midterm-Pweb/README.md

 Contribution
 ## Ahmad Fauzan Alghifari - 50%
+    Making the database design, either CDM or PDM

     Handling user authentication, and all the features needed for it. in our case, we have 3 entities.
 Comment, Blog and Users.
 Every creation of comment and blog operation has to come from an authenticated user.